Raynes/clojail/README.markdown

 First, add `[clojail "0.1.0-SNAPSHOT"]` to your :dependencies in project.clj.
 After than, just run `cake deps` or `lein deps` if you use Leiningen.

+Because clojail employs the JVM's built in sandboxing, you'll need to have a `~/.java.policy` file to define permissions for your own code.
+If you don't do this, you'll get security exceptions.
+I've included a very liberal `example.policy` file that you can just copy over to `~/.java.policy`.

 Once you've got that set up, you can play with the sandbox.
 Let's create a sandbox:

     (ns my.project